deanwampler/deanwampler.github.io/books/programmingscala2.md

 <table>
 <tr>
 <td>
 <p><a href="http://shop.oreilly.com/product/0636920033073.do">Programming Scala, Second Edition</a> is a comprehensive and up-to-date introduction to <a href="http://scala-lang.org">Scala</a>.
-It covers the features of the latest release, 2.11.n.</p>
+It covers the features of Scala version 2.11.</p>

 <p>I wrote the book on Scala that I would want to read, if I were to start from the following background:
 <ul>